-To insert a new item x into a treap, we create a new leaf l , in a position determined by the rank of x.
-Then we draw a random priority for l from the given distribution, and rotate l up the tree, as long as its priority is larger than the priority of its parent.
-The implementation of a delete operation is similar: Let x be the item to be deleted and let v be the node containing x.
-We keep rotating the edge connecting v to its child of larger priority, until v becomes a leaf, and then remove v.
-Note that an insertion or a deletion changes the rank of all subsequent nodes by one, which, however, has no effect on the algorithm, because ranks are maintained only implicitly.
+and let v be the node containing x.
+We keep rotating the edge connecting v to its child of larger priority until v becomes a leaf, and then remove v.
+Note that an insertion or deletion changes the rank of all subsequent nodes by 1, which, however, has no effect on the algorithm because ranks are maintained only implicitly.

 We maintain the primary tree T of our two-dimensional range tree as a treap.
 This requires a few minor and technical modifications of the structure, caused by the fact that now items are also stored at internal nodes of the tree.
-Specifically, the node $z \in T$ of rank k stores the point $\mu(z)$, which is the point with the k-th smallest u-coordinate.
+Specifically, the node $z \in T$ of rank k stores the point $\mu(z)$, which is the point with the kth smallest u-coordinate.
 We refer to the priorities of nodes in this tree as u-priorities.
 We now denote by P(z) the set of points stored at the nodes of the subtree rooted at $z \in T$, including $\mu(z)$ itself.
 Each secondary tree is maintained as a treap in a similar manner.
-We use a different independent set of priorities for each secondary tree, which we refer to as v-priorities.
-A node ξ of rank k in a secondary tree T_w stores the point $\mu(w,\xi)$ of the k-th smallest v-coordinate among all points of P(w).
-We denote by $P(w,\xi)$ the set of points stored at the nodes of the subtree of T_w rooted at ξ , including $\mu(w,\xi)$ itself.
+We use a different independent set of priorities for each secondary tree, which we refer to as the v-priorities.
+A node ξ of rank k in a secondary tree T_w stores the point $\mu(w, \xi)$ of the kth smallest v-coordinate among all points of P(w).
+We denote by $P(w, \xi)$ the set of points stored at the nodes of the subtree of T_w rooted at ξ , including $\mu(w, \xi)$ itself.
 Since the expected depth of a treap is $O(\log n)$, we obtain that any point belongs to an expected number of $O(\log n)$ subtrees of the primary tree, and to an expected number of $O(\log^2 n)$ subtrees of secondary trees.